MadhusreeBera/posixshell/readme.md

     `alias ll='ls -l'`
 9.  `$$` : shows pid of current process
 10. `$?`: shows status of last executed process
-11. `record start`: starts recording input and output of shell in "recording.txt" file
+11. `record start`: starts recording input and output of shell in "recording.txt" file (output is not displayed for processes run by exec).
 12. `record stop`: stops recording
 13. `history` : shows history of commands upto size stored in HISTSIZE
 14. `history keyword`: filters and shows all lines in history containing keyword